Return to Seat Weaving Supplies Home Page

 How long will my first cane seat take to weave?

 Well...that's a bit of a "how long is a piece of string.." question, but most people seem to take between 8 and 12 hours for their first attempt.
-However, please remember that you don't have to do all of the work in one sitting, you can spread it over days or even weeks!
+However, please remember that you don't have to do all of the work in one sitting, you can spread it over days or even weeks.

 Isn't rushwork physically hard work and tough on your hands?

-Yes.....and no!
-Hand twisting rushes from the river is dirty, time consuming and can be quite rough on your hands, but it doesn't need super physical strength.
+Yes.....and no. Hand twisting rushes from the river is dirty, time consuming and can be quite rough on your hands, but it doesn't need super physical strength.
 Working with modern pre-twisted cords is much cleaner and less demanding.

 Will putting a modern pre-twisted rush cord on my antique chair devalue it?

 No. Re-rushing will not damage the seat frame in the same way as repeated upholstery work could.
 If value is important because maybe you want to sell the item or it is of museum/notable quality, then by all means take advice, do some research and re-seat with the correct original material used.
 But if you want to keep and use the chair, then there is nothing wrong with using a modern cord as long as it is done properly.
 At any stage in the future, a knife will quickly remove the modern material and it can be replaced with the original intended without doing any damage.
-Better to re-seat than not though, any chair without a seat can soon become a large neglected ornament!!
+Better to re-seat than not though, any chair without a seat can soon become a large neglected ornament!

 If your chair dates from the pre-war period or earlier, then it is very likely that the seat has been replaced at some later stage with seagrass because it was the only alternative available at the time.
-Seagrass doesn't work too well in the rush "triangle" pattern, it tends to sag in the middle and roll at the mitres.
+Seagrass doesn't work well in the rush "triangle" pattern, it tends to sag in the middle and roll at the mitres.
 There are chairs which had seagrass seats originally, but they were usually woven in a geometric or chequerboard type of weave.
 If you want to put the rush pattern into your chair seat, paper fibre will work much better than seagrass.

-Any more weaving questions...?
-Ask us.
+Any more questions?
+Ask us........